MikeLockz/budget-flowr/memory-bank/progress.md

 - Chose React with TypeScript and Vite for frontend development.
 - Selected AG Grid Community and Apache ECharts for data grid and visualization needs.
 - Emphasized modular design and dual-view accounting as core differentiators.
+- Implemented comprehensive testing strategy with Vitest for all application components.
+- Established test-driven development approach for new features.